userguide-galaxea/Product_User_Guide/docs/Guide/A1/Software_Guide.md

 #### Diagnostic Trouble Code

-DTC is used to feedback the error information of the ACU and the drive, and can be used to view the real-time status of each motor and the running status of the drive.
+DTC is used to feedback the error information of the MCU and the drive, and can be used to view the real-time status of each motor and the running status of the drive.
 The following is a detailed description of each fault code and its corresponding status.

 <table style="border-collapse: collapse;">
     <thead>